All Books

 Key Takeaways

-• Mindfulness and emotional intelligence are keys to positivity.
+• Use mindfulness and emotional intelligence to manage your thoughts.

 • Transform self-doubt into a source of inner strength.